IhorKorniichuk/YTdownloader/README.md

 This project is licensed under the [MIT License](LICENSE).
 ```

-Feel free to customize the content according to your project's specific details and requirements.
+Replace `screenshot1.png`, `screenshot2.png`, etc., with the actual filenames of your screenshots.
+Add more screenshots and captions as needed.